Sailing ship: Clippers

 The term "clipper" started to be used in the first quarter of the 19th century.
 It was applied to sailing vessels designed primarily for speed.
 Only a small proportion of sailing vessels could properly have the term applied to them.

 Early examples were the schooners and brigantines, called Baltimore clippers, used for blockade running or as privateers in the War of 1812 and afterwards for smuggling opium or illegally transporting slaves.
-Larger clippers, usually ship or barque rigged and with a different hull design, were built for the California trade (from east coast USA ports to San Francisco) after gold was discovered in 1848 – the associated ship-building boom lasted until 1854.
+Larger clippers, usually ship or barque rigged and with a different hull design, were built for the California trade (from east coast USA ports to San Francisco) after gold was discovered in 1848 – the associated shipbuilding boom lasted until 1854.

 Clippers were built for trade between the United Kingdom and China after the East India Company lost its monopoly in 1834.
-The primary cargo was tea, and sailing ships, particularly tea clippers, dominated this long distance route until the development of fuel efficient steamships coincided with the opening of the Suez Canal in 1869.
+The primary cargo was tea, and sailing ships, particularly tea clippers, dominated this long-distance route until the development of fuel efficient steamships coincided with the opening of the Suez Canal in 1869.

 Other clippers worked on the Australian immigrant routes or, in smaller quantities, in any role where a fast passage secured higher rates of freight or passenger fares.
 Whilst many clippers were ship rigged, the definition is not limited to any rig.

 Clippers were generally built for a specific trade: those in the California trade had to withstand the seas of Cape Horn, whilst Tea Clippers were designed for the lighter and contrary winds of the China Sea.
 All had fine lines, with a well streamlined hull and carried a large sail area.
 To get the best of this, a skilled and determined master was needed in command.